sky56/Web_Page_Change_Notification_System/README.md

 # Web_Page_Change_Notification_System
-Due to increasing number of people that use the Web for shopping or on-line trading,services for searching information and identifying changes on the Web, have received renewed attention from both industry and research community.
-Indeed, users of e-commerce or on-line trading sites frequently need to keep track of page changes, sincethey want to access pages only when their information has been updated.
-The detection of changes across two different versions of the web pages and notifying the changes to the user is the core operation of Web Page Change Notification System.
-Such system is useful for stock broker, job seekers who are continuously monitoring the changes in the web pages.
+Web Page Change Notification System notifies the changes in the 2 versions of the correspondingweb page of a website.
+It not only notifies the changes in the web page but also the chnages in the source code of the corresponding web pages.
+It takes the following input from the user-
+1. Name of the website_url
+2. Frequency at which they want to get notified of their changes(hourly,daily,weekly,monthly,yearly)

+# Platform
-       It uses linux tools like 'wget' to download the website, 'rsync' to manage incremental backups of different versions of website, 'diff' command to compare 2 versions of webpages and 'crontab' to manage the frequencies of notification.
-It is build up on Linux CentOS 6.5 and uses
+The system is made on Linux CentOS 6.5.
+It uses a lot of linux tools like # wget to download the website, #rysnc to implement incremental backup of the 2 versions of the web pages, #diff to compare 2 version trees and finally # crontab to manage the frequencies.
+It also requires the following:
-PHP version 5.6.8
+1.PHP version 5.6.8
+2.Apache web server 2.2.15(Unix).
-Apache web server 2.2.15(Unix) phpMyAdmin for web database management using MySQL ver 14.14 Distrib 5.1.73.
+3.phpMyAdmin for web database management using MySQL ver 14.14 Distrib 5.1.73.
+       It reqiures a data base with 2 tables:
+1.For storing the login details of the user.
+2.For storing the transaction details of the user.

+# Usage
+The primary file and the starting file in index.php.

+#Author
+Akash Choudhary